developer-portal/content/tech/languages/python/multiple-pythons.md

 packages only.
 Other CPython versions might be **unstable** or even **dangerous** (either because they are extremely old or quite the contrary alpha/beta quality) and are intended solely for development.

+**\*** Interpreters marked with \* do not work with Fedora packaged Tox and virtualenv, because they are extremely old.
+If you really need to use them with tox or virtualenv, see the [bottom section of this page](#python-26-jython).

 ## Getting it and running it all with tox